AxewBoTX/rust-word-count/README.md

-# word-count-rust
+# rust-word-count

-wc command in rust
+program to print number of bytes, words, and lines of a file written in rust